larrygamboa/project2/README.md

 * Many news keep coming up and this is the place to dump all of them!
 These include the auto-generated announcements for new assignments for student, official announcements etc. Keep checking for updates so that you do not miss any of them!

 ### Profile
 * View your profile, update your contact details, change your password and update your profile picture.
-There is nothing else here!
 ### Assignments:

 ## Installation: